ruslanosipov/ruslanosipov.github.io/source/_posts/2014-06-15-the-design-of-everyday-things.markdown

 situation did not change at all.
 Expensive laundry machines are as hard to operate, computer programs are as clunky.

-"The Design of Everyday Things" compels the reader to become a part of the solution to this enormous and bulky design problem the world is stuck with.
+"[The Design of Everyday Things][1]" compels the reader to become a part of the solution to this enormous and bulky design problem the world is stuck with.
 In the everyday world, for every good case of design out there, you will face a hundred faulty, frustrating, and downright insulting design attempts.